Installation - Local via apt

 Install PHP

-• sudo apt install php php-intl php-imap php-mailparse php-mysqli php-curl libapache2-mod-php -y
+• sudo apt install php php-intl php-imap php-mailparse php-mysqli php-curl php-gd php-mbstring libapache2-mod-php -y

 Install Git & whois